-There are many concerns in the Australian community in regard to the Muslim immigration in to Australia over the recent years as well as the most recent issues related to Chinese Nationals involved in a number of concerning matters within Australia.
+There are many concerns in the Australian community in regard to the Muslim immigration into Australia over the recent years as well as the most recent issues related to Chinese Nationals involved in a number of concerning matters within Australia.
 Because of all these concerns the Christians for Community strongly recommends a full inquiry into immigration history into Australia since 1900 until the present day, with the view of discovering any social concerns that need urgent attention.

 There have been many waves of immigration into Australia that have been caused by major military conflicts.
 Those conflicts include the WW 1, WW 2, Korean War, Vietnam conflict and some conflicts on the African continent.
 There were issues from time to time; however the new communities soon were mostly accepted by most Australians.
 It is important that social cohesion be a major concern of the Australian Government and in the past we have seen policies that have overcome the difficulties that the historical immigration seem to develop and we believe some answers may be developed as a result of a full and robust inquiry.